 SeguiNLAND FACULTY & STAFF

-• Philip grew up on a boat yard in Georgetown Maine.
+Philip (he/him) grew up on a boat yard in Georgetown Maine.
 He learned to philosophize in that salty mix of lobstermen pragmatists and back to the lander idealists.
 After painting the bottom of many a boat, he took his questions on the road: to liberation theology base camps in Nicaragua, ashrams in India and monasteries in Greece.
 He settled down at Harvard Divinity School where he completed his doctoral work in religion.
 He completed a postdoc at UPenn and professorships at Carleton College and Manhattan College before returning to his home state as Associate Professor of Philosophy and Religion at UMaine Farmington.
 His book, When Art Disrupts Religion, was published by Oxford University Press in 2017.

 Contact: philip.francis@seguinlandinstitute.org

-• Marsha is a designer, artist, educator and graphic facilitator.
+Marsha (she/her) is a designer, artist, educator and graphic facilitator.
 Her teaching and design work are shaped by her studies at Brown University in Art Semiotics, Modern Culture & Media; by the experience of founding film collectives in New York City; by her training at Boston University in group dynamics and clinical social work; by her work as founder and designer of Seguin Tree Dwellings in Maine; and by more than 20 years of work as a graphic facilitator for organizations ranging from the MIT Media Lab to the United Nations.

 She loves helping students to rediscover their creative instincts and expand their creative capacities.